 Is it possible for a Nevada DUI charge to be dismissed without the defendant having to plead to reckless driving?

 It is possible.
-If the state’s evidence is especially inadequate, the defense attorney may be able to convince the prosecution to drop the DUI charges completely.
+If the state’s evidence is especially inadequate, the defense attorney may be able to convince the prosecution to drop the charges completely.
 Then the case would be completely dismissed and the defendant would have pleaded to no other charges.

 If a defendant goes to trial on a Nevada DUI charge and is convicted, can the defendant opt for a reckless driving conviction instead?